cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 The `crc start` output will explain how to proceed.
 You'll then need to execute the output of the `crc oc-env` command.
-After that, you can login as `kubeadmin` with the printed `oc login` command.
+After that, you can log in as `kubeadmin` with the printed `oc login` command.
 You can also open the web console running `crc console`.
 User and password are the same as for the `oc login` command.